Registered Nurse/Licensed Practical Nurse

 The examinations are administered by computerized adaptive testing (CAT) which means that all tests are based on a standard plan, but each candidate’s examination is individualized based on the candidate’s responses to the items.
 Items (questions) are administered for up to 5 hours or until such time as it can be determined that the candidate has either passed or failed the examination.
 The RN exam can be passed or failed after completing the minimum of 75 questions, and the PN exam can be passed or failed after completing the minimum of 85 questions.
 All of the questions on the exams are multiple choice.
 The questions are presented one at a time on the computer.
 There is no time limit to each question, but once a question has been answered it cannot be returned to and no questions can be left unanswered.
 Special testing accommodations are available for candidates with disabilities.
 The RN exam contains a maximum of 265 questions and the PN exam contains a maximum of 205 questions.

-There is a separate application (in addition to the application for licensure to the board of nursing) that is to be submitted to the testing service to take the examination.
+In addition to the application for licensure to the board of nursing, applicants must register for the NCLEX exam with Pearson Vue.
 The testing fee is $200.
-Application forms are available from your nursing program or from the Licensure Unit.
-You may register for the exam either by mail, using the website or by telephone.
-If registering by website or telephone, you must use a credit card.
+You may register for the exam either online at www.pearsonvue.com/nclex or by telephone at 866-496-2539.
+If registering by website or telephone, you must be able to pay electronically.

 Should you fail the exam, you must wait a minimum of 45 days before retaking it.